rsliang/azure-automation/Terraform-ACS-Mesos-DCOS/README.md

-This is a Terraform usage example for Mesos DCOS orchestration.
-It uses the "azurerm_container_service" template to create an Azure Container Services instance with orchestration_platform = "DCOS".
+This is a Terraform usage example to provision a Mesos DCOS cluster in Azure.
+It uses the "azurerm_container_service" Terraform template to provision an Azure Container Services instance with orchestration_platform = "DCOS".

 *************************